Creating a DIY Resurrection Scene is a fantastic way to spend quality time with your children and teach them Biblical truths about Easter!

 My 5-year-old son LOVES Christmas!
 He loves everything about it–the tree, lights, decorations, the Nativity Scene… everything!!
-Christmas time is so huge and lasts for a whole month (unless your shopping for decorations in stores then it lasts for many months).
-Christmas takes up so much time we actually call it a “season.”
-So my heart broke when I asked my son about Easter and he could only respond with candy and Easter eggs.
+The Christmas season seems to last for weeks.
+Therefore, my heart broke when I asked my son about Easter and he could only respond with candy and Easter eggs.
 His response is what prompted me to help him understand what Easter is all about by creating a DIY Resurrection Scene.

 It wasn’t that we had failed to teach him these things.
 It was that we have failed to make them a big deal… a bigger deal than candy and eggs!